-Pool rewards are distributed proportionally, as long as the total delegator’s stake is below 70%.
+Pool rewards are distributed proportionally when the total delegator’s stake is below 70%.

-The validator is guaranteed to receive at least 30% of the pool reward.
+The validator receives at least 30% of the pool reward.
 If the total delegator’s stake exceeds 70%, the delegators’ rewards are adjusted accordingly.

 Example scenarios and in depth explanation of reward distribution are available in the paper.

 The maximum number of candidates and validators allowed in a network is set at network launch (default MAX_VALIDATORS = 19).
 Any Ethereum address can become a candidate when they place more than the minimum candidate stake onto their address.
 When a new staking epoch begins, the algorithm selects a new validator set from the current list of candidates using staking pool size and a random number generator to determine the next set.